-SECURITY OF AND ACCESS TO PENN STATE SCHUYLKILL FACILITIES
+SECURITY OF AND ACCESS TO PENN STATE HAZLETON FACILITIES

-At Penn State Schuylkill, office buildings are open Monday through Friday from 8:00 a.m. until 5:00 p.m. and academic buildings generally are open from 7:00 a.m. until 10:00 p.m.
-These facilities are intended for use by students, employees, and quests of the University, Access to an individual classroom, of course, is limited to those enrolled in the courses meeting there.
-Likewise, access to most programs is limited to those enrolled in the program.
+Hazleton Campus office buildings are open from 8:00 a.m. until 5:00 p.m. and academic buildings generally are open from 7:00 a.m. until 11:00 p.m.
+Facilities are intended for use by students, employees, and guests of the University.
+Access to an individual classroom, of course, is limited to currently enrolled students scheduled to meet at that location.